arynishere/ChangePassword/README.md

     ./chpass.sh
     ```

-    The script will prompt you for a username and a filename.
-The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`) in YAML format.
+    The script will prompt you for a username and a filename and a hostname .
+The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`,`hostname`) in YAML format.

 3. **Run the Ansible playbook:**

     ```bash
-    ansible-playbook -i hosts_file playbook.yml --extra-vars "username=your_username filename=your_variables_file.yml"
+    ansible-playbook -i hosts_file playbook.yml --extra-vars "username=$username filename=$filename hostnamefile=$hostnamefile"
     ```

-    Replace `your_username` with the desired username and `your_variables_file.yml` with the filename containing your variables.
+    Replace `username` with the desired username and `$filename` with the filename containing your variables.

 ## Example variables file (vault.yml)